Return On Science is proud to announce that the Return On Science Momentum Investment Committee is no longer Return On Science.

 Suture Future - a device aimed to improve the speed of suturing, through angling and rotating the needle in a blend of manual and automatic processes.
 The time saved in time-critical surgeries translates to significant surgical outcomes for the patient and overall healthcare cost effectiveness

-Congratulations to Suture Future the Velocity 100K Challenge winners of 2017!
+Congratulations to RisosEnterprises the Velocity 100K Challenge overall winners of 2021!

-We also commend the other winners of the evening; MicroVision as Runner Up, STOP Smart Sewers for the University Research Prize, Kara Education for Social Entrepreneurship, and Invoke for Best New Venture.
+We highly commend the other winners of the evening.
 Each of the teams who participated in the competition worked very hard and achieved much throughout the venture.